megalon/bs-overlay-template/README.md

 # Beat Saber Overlay Template

 This is a simple template project to build OBS overlays for Beat Saber.

+I use this template for many of the overlays I've created on my twitch channel, https://www.twitch.tv/megalonttv

-This project realies on the HTTP Status plugin to get data from Beat Saber over a websocket.
+This project relies on the HTTP Status plugin to get data from Beat Saber over a websocket.

 Make sure you have that plugin installed, or else this won't work. https://github.com/opl-/beatsaber-http-status